bmoretz/dyn.log/README.md

     -   Containers for format objects that define the rendering specifications for a log message.

-The logging functionality is exposed by a R6 class, *LogDispatch*, that is available as a package namespace variable called **Logger**.
-The **Logger** will have methods that correspond to the *log levels* that are defined in its yaml configuration, which makes logging intuitive.
+The logging functionality is exposed by a R6 class, *LogDispatch*, is accessible as a global variable called, by default, **Logger**.
+The Logger will have methods that correspond to the *log levels* that are defined in its yaml configuration, which makes logging intuitive.
+Log messages are automatically assumed to be in standard [glue](https://github.com/tidyverse/glue) format so local environment variables are captured in messages.
-When the package is loaded, the logger will appear in the top / global environment as *Logger*.

-Log messages are automatically assumed to be in standard [glue](https://github.com/tidyverse/glue) format so local environment variables are capturable in the log output.

 #### Simple Example